FrankoATR/TetrisChafa/README.md

 ## Features
 - A new level has been added: level 11
-- Optional full screen option is added for (1920x1080) and is required if the resolution is lower.
+- Optional fullscreen option is added for (1920x1080) and is required if the resolution is lower.

 ## Preview